-WARNING Read and follow these instructions carefully before installing and using this appliance.
-SAVE THESE INSTRUCTIONS WARNING • A flue fire with resulting damage may occur if this appliance is not installed, operated and maintained as per this booklet.
-Safety Warnings Never place combustible material such as wood, paper or furniture near the appliance.
-This appliance is designed to burn dry wood.
-Do not burn rubbish, driftwood, flammable liquids or any substance containing salts or corrosives. • This appliance must not be installed and operated in an area where kerosene, petrol, paint thinner or other flammable liquid is used or stored.
-The flue system must be inspected and cleaned annually or sooner if required.
-Failure to do so could result in an excessive build up of creosote which may result in a flue fire which may damage the flue or cause damage to your home. • The surface of the appliance becomes hot during operation.
+- A flue fire with resulting damage may occur if the appliance is not installed, operated and maintained as per this booklet. - Never place combustible materials such as wood, paper or furniture near the appliance. - This appliance is designed to burn dry wood.
+Do not burn rubbish, driftwood, flammable liquids or any substance containing salts or corrosives. - This appliance must not be installed and operated in an area where kerosene, petrol, paint thinner or other flammable liquid is used or stored. - The flue system must be inspected and cleaned annually or sooner if required.
+Failure to do so could result in an excessive buildup of creosote which may result in a flue fire which may damage the flue or cause damage to your home. - The surface of the appliance becomes hot during operation.
 Do not touch the surface of this appliance.
-Keep children away from the appliance during operation.
-Do not allow anyone to operate this appliance who is not familiar with the instructions in this booklet.
+Keep children away from this appliance during operation.
+Do not allow anyone to operate this appliance who is not familiar with this instruction booklet.

-Paint curing and care Your heater is coated with the best available heat resistant paint.
+Paint curing and care

+Your heater is coated with the best available heat resistant paint.
 Even though the paint has been baked after application, it may require further temperature curing.
 It may, if you overfire the heater on its first fire, discolour.
 For your first two or three firings, never exceed medium air setting and always have the fan on when above low burn.
 Do not wipe the heater while the paint is curing.
 After the paint has cured the only maintenance required to maintain the heaters finish is to wipe it with a soft cloth.
 Do not use any commercial cleaners or solvents on the paint finish.

 We are proud of the presentation of our products.
-If at any time you need to freshen up the paint finish, your local dealer has touch up paint available for purchase.
+If at any time you need to freshen up the paint, your local dealer has touchup paint available for purchase.
+You may even change the colour of your heater if you wish.